Bradley-Stradling/Setting_Up_SSH_For_Github_Quick_Start/README.md

 ![This is an image](https://github.com/Bradley-Stradling/ssh_via_repo_for_UT_Cyber/blob/main/pics/ssh_and_gpg_keys.PNG)

-Hit new SSH key - make title memorable to that key
+Hit new SSH key and paste in your ssh key - make title memorable to that key/account/system your ssh-ing from.

 ![This is an image](https://github.com/Bradley-Stradling/ssh_via_repo_for_UT_Cyber/blob/main/pics/new_ssh_key.PNG)